pyiguan/bios611_project1/README.md

     > docker build . -t project1-env

 This Docker container is based on rocker/verse.
-To run rstudio server:
+To run rstudio server for a Windows machine through git bash:

-    >docker run -v "/$(pwd)":/home/rstudio -p 8787:8787\
-    -e PASSWORD=mypassword -t project1-env
+    > docker run -v "/$(pwd)":/home/rstudio -p 8787:8787 -e PASSWORD=mypassword -t project1-env

-Then connect to the machine on port 8787.
+Then connect to the machine on port 8787, username is "rstudio".